California Side-Swipe Accident Attorneys

 There are many different types of car accidents that lead to injuries in California.
 Sideswipe accidents, also referred to as “angled collisions” by the National Highway Traffic Safety Administration, are often a seldom discussed type of car accident because they don’t often lead to the dramatic rescue scenes one sees on the news, and they don’t spark the outrage of a drunk driving case.
 But injury victims are hurt in sideswipe accidents, too, and they need to protect their legal right to be compensated for these injuries.

-The experienced car accident lawyers at Arash Law are here to help.
+Our experienced car accident lawyers are here to help.
 We help victims of all types of auto accidents protect their legal rights and file successful injury claims.
 We will fight hard to protect your legal rights and find all potential sources of compensation for your losses.

 Common Sideswipe Accident Scenarios